 Hovering

 Hovering your mouse pointer over a questionable link is one way to determine its validity.
-All that means is you move the mouse pointer over the link, but don’t click.
+All that means is you move the mouse pointer over the link but don’t click.

 Using the example above:

 Most browsers show you the target of the link somewhere near the bottom of the window.
+Sometimes it appears as a pop-up or tooltip.

 This isn’t just about webpages and web browsers.
-Email often contains links, and that’s where a lot of these scams happen.
+Email often contains links, and that’s where a lot of scams happen.

 If you view your email in a web browser — say by visiting outlook.com or gmail.com — everything I’ve described above should work for the links displayed in messages.
-If you’re using an email program, like Thunderbird, Microsoft Office’s Outlook, or others, most behave just like web browsers: if you hover the mouse over a suspect link, somewhere it’ll display the true destination of the link — most likely in the status line at the bottom of the email program’s window.
+If you’re using an email program like Thunderbird, Microsoft Office’s Outlook, or others, most behave just like web browsers: if you hover the mouse over a link, somewhere it’ll display the true destination of the link — most likely in the status line at the bottom of the email program’s window.

 Copy/Paste